rafaelsaback/rollup-challenge/README.md

 Websocket communication is leveraged to keep all clients informed about the latest changes in a given workspace.
-However, no persistence mechanism is present at the moment, meaning that clients that open the workspace will only see the changes made after they open the given workspace.
+However, no persistence mechanism is present at the moment, meaning that clients that open the workspace will only see the changes made after they've opened the given workspace.

 ![alt text](https://github.com/rafaelsaback/rollup-challenge/blob/master/app.png?raw=true)